Ozzy Lusth

-Ozcar "Ozzy" Lusth (born August 23, 1981) is a Mexican-born American reality show contestant who has appeared on several shows, including Survivor: Cook Islands; Survivor: Micronesia; and Survivor: South Pacific.
-He also competed in the 34th edition of Survivor: Game Changers and the second season of American Ninja Warrior.
-He also appeared on the Playboy reality series, Foursome.
+Oscar "Ozzy" Lusth (born August 23, 1981) is an American reality show contestant who has appeared on several shows, including Survivor: Cook Islands; Survivor: Micronesia; Survivor: South Pacific; and Survivor: Game Changers.
+He also competed on the second season of American Ninja Warrior. and the Playboy reality series, Foursome.

 Early life

 Lusth was born on August 23, 1981, in Guanajuato, Mexico.
 When he was only a couple of years old, his parents divorced and he moved with his mother to Durham, North Carolina, to be closer to his relatives.
-After a few more moves, his mother, with Ozzy and his two siblings, Katrina and Zoe, settled in Mountain View, California.
-He went to high school in Mountain View.
+After a few more moves, his mother, with Ozzy and his two siblings, Katrin, and Zoe settled in Mountain View, CA. He went to high school in Mountain View.
 After graduating, he attended Santa Barbara City College for two years, where he worked as a stripper on the side, until he moved to the Los Angeles area.
 He is of Mestizo descent.